ryandash/Convert-and-Move-Anime/README.md

 -----------------------------------------------

 ## Script custommove.bat
-(Given a filename with a lot of extra unnessary information and potentially season information, clean up the filename and extract season info)
+(Given a filename with a lot of unnecessary information and potentially season information, clean up the filename, extract season number, create season folder, and move file into either anime folder or season folder in the anime folder)
+Final result
+[Anime Folder]
+	[Season]
+		[anime mkv file]
 #### Remove:
   - underlines between words
   - everything between round and square brackets e.g. (stuff to remove) and [stuff to remove]